Elena' s AI Blog

 Introduction

-A virtual environment is an isolated environment where you can install Python packages without affecting your global Python installation or other projects.
+The solution is simple: virtual environments.
+A virtual environment is a lightweight, isolated folder where you can install Python packages specifically for one project, without affecting your global system Python installation or breaking any of your other projects.

 Using Venv